lukestrickland/ggdmc/README.md

 ## Contributors

-The ggdmc C++ codes are developed by Yi-Shin Lin.
+The C++, R documentations, helper R codes and R pacakging are developed by Yi-Shin Lin.
+The R codes (in DMC) are developed by Andrew Heathcote.
+If there is any bug, please report to the [author](mailto:yishin.lin@utas.edu.au).

-If there is any bug been introduced inadvertently into DMC R codes, they are probably errors brought in by the first author.
-Please report any bugs you may find to the first [author](mailto:yishin.lin@utas.edu.au).

 ## License